thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Prefer `pluck(:id)` / `.ids` over loading models when you only need identifiers.
 - Push work into SQL where it's cheap: `.distinct` before `pluck`, `maximum(:col)` (returns `nil` cleanly on an empty set) instead of `any?` + `maximum`, `.or(...)` for SQL `OR`.
+- **Don't load a record just to ask whether it exists.** Hydrating a whole `Country` to use it as a boolean is backwards: `pluck` the ids once and intersect the sets, or use `exists?` — outside a loop.
+- Chain in the order a reader would expect: apply the scope and the preloads first, *then* the terminal call (`Competition.with_preloads.search(...)`).
+Code that only works in the other order is usually relying on an accident.
 - Use `find_each` for large batches.
 - Counter caches (`counter_cache: true`) beat nested `COUNT` subqueries.
 Rails infers the column name from the association.